 Bear in mind, though, that they'll almost invariably offer worse sound quality than a rival non-wireless pair.
-Plus there's the added consideration of batteries.
+Plus there's the added consideration of batteries and weight.
 Few wireless headphones offer the option to plug in a cable once the power's run dry, making them useless without charge.

 Many cheaper wireless headphones also use lossy wireless tech, which means some information is being lost in the transition from your player to your headphones.
 If you're out for portable Bluetooth headphones, look for the aptX codec.
 It's still not 100 percent lossless, but it offers much better performance than standard Bluetooth.

-Active noise cancelling works best on low- and mid-frequency noise, such as engines, air conditioners and other such drones.
+Active noise-cancelling works best on low- and mid-frequency noise, such as engines, air conditioners and other such drones.
 It's generally less effective at reducing high-frequency noise than simpler isolation.
-If you want the best noise cancelling in the business, look at Bose's range of headphones.
-They don't always offer the very best sound quality, but their cancellation is second to none.
+Noise-cancelling headphones are perfect partners for long haul flights as they block engine noise brilliantly.